Askaniy/TrueColorTools/ReadMe.md

 ## Acknowledgements

 My thanks to *arbodox* for the creation of the project logo.
+Thanks to *SevenSpheres* for the Windows releases compilation.
+Thanks to the Celestia community for the support.

 This research has made use of:
 - [Spanish Virtual Observatory](https://svo.cab.inta-csic.es) project funded by MCIN/AEI/10.13039/501100011033/ through grant PID2020-112949GB-I00